Tax years 2025–2028 · Working Families Tax Cuts (OBBBA)All calculators

 Trump Account Calculator (2025–2028)

-Project how a child’s Trump Account could grow by age 18 — with the $1,000 federal seed and up to $5,000 in yearly contributions under the One Big Beautiful Bill Act.
+Project a child's Trump Account balance at age 18 — from the $1,000 federal seed plus family and employer contributions — using the official IRS rules.

 $